atrettel/sheardata/README.md

 ---------------------------------------------

-The nature of the project requires two different licenses: one for data and another for the source code and documentation.
-The data is located in the `data` directory.
-All files in the `data` directory are licensed under the Creative Commons Attribution 4.0 International license (`CC-BY-4.0`).
-All other files are licensed under the MIT License (`MIT`).
+The nature of the project requires two different licenses: one for data and another for the source code.
+All files in the `data` and `docs` directories are licensed under the Creative Commons Attribution 4.0 International license (`CC-BY-4.0`).
+All files in the `src` directory are licensed under the MIT License (`MIT`).

 A copy of the Creative Commons Attribution 4.0 International license (`CC-BY-4.0`) is located at `data/LICENSE.txt`.
 A copy of the MIT License